 As the “spiritual caregivers” of our church family, in addition to tasks shared by all deacons, each deacon is charged with the care of a particular group of members called a “care group.”
 Every member of the church is assigned to one of the deacon care groups and can expect to receive communication from their deacon throughout the program year, but particularly in known times of joy and difficulty in individual lives.
-As we are now worshiping again in person indoors, deacons will available in the Chapel after worship to offer anointing, prayer, and support.
+Deacons will available in in the Chapel after worship to offer anointing, prayer, and support.
 Deacons will be available for approximately one half hour for private prayer and counsel.

 Need help finding out who your deacon is?
 Contact the church office.

 Other care opportunities

 Here are just a few ways to get involved.
 Contact the lay leader listed for an activity you might be interested in.
 For additional information, contact Alicia Reese, Pastoral Associate of Youth Ministry and Congregational Care ([email protected]).

 PAL note writers: P.A.L. stands for People Are Loving.
 PAL note writers sign up for one month a year to send handwritten notes to members and others experiencing joys and concerns.
 Each week for the month they are signed up for, they receive a list of folks from church staff who could use a note, either to celebrate with them or let them know they are being held in prayer.